WhyDRS/Taking-Stock/README.md

 ## Step 1: Download IPFS

 Visit [the official IPFS Github](https://github.com/ipfs/ipfs-desktop) and download the desktop client for your operating system.
-Once installed, open it and you should see something similar to the screenshot below.
+Once installed, open it and you should see the screen below.

 ![image](https://github.com/user-attachments/assets/d99e4452-d7f7-4402-b8ba-4c93c7d06201)